This article is regularly updated for accuracy and new platform features or changes.

 - 200 million Instagram users visit at least one business profile per day – and can be exposed to significantly more businesses through recommended content

 - Although it’s most popular in the 18-30 age bracket, 71% of B2B companies have an Instagram account according to the 2020 Social Media Marketing Industry Report

 - Instagram Reels have been proven to increase reach for business profiles

 Instagram is a fantastic place to humanize your company, showcase your values, or to elevate your brand with striking images and video.

-A survey released by Facebook (which owns Instagram) revealed that people perceive companies who use Instagram as popular, creative, entertaining, relevant, and committed to building a community.
+A survey released by Facebook (now Meta, owner of Instagram) revealed that people perceive companies who use Instagram as popular, creative, entertaining, relevant, and committed to building a community.
 Those people use Instagram to discover, research, and make buying decisions about products and services.

 Like making a gorgeous cocktail, quality Instagram content takes dedication and attention to detail – but the payoff is a delightful and highly memorable impression.
 Just be careful that the taste lives up to the presentation.